 Still, if you’d like more information about caring for your banana plants and helping to prevent their leaves from breaking, here are a few tips:

-- Provide 1-2 inches of mulch to improve water retention.
-Some good mulches for banana trees include leaves, bark, straw, or pine needles.
+- Provide 4-12 inches of mulch to improve water retention.
+Some good mulches for banana plants include leaves, bark, straw, or pine needles.
 This will also help prevent issues such as yellowing leaves.

 - Don’t remove or prune anything green on the banana plant.
-Even if the leaves are broken, if they’re still green they’re capturing sunlight and holding moisture around the plant.
+Even if the green leaves are broken, if they’re still capturing sunlight and holding moisture around the plant.
 Only prune and remove brown or diseased leaves.